 Human, Posthuman, or Other?

 The central philosophical tension in biopunk is not between human and machine, but between human and modified human.
 In Jeff VanderMeer’s Borne (2017), the post-apocalyptic landscape is populated by bioforms as living experiments whose status oscillates between companion and commodity.
 The creature Borne, who may be animal, child, or failed experiment, destabilizes every taxonomy.
 In Never Let Me Go (2005), Kazuo Ishiguro offers a subtler horror.
 The clones, raised for organ donation, are painfully human and express human traits of being gentle, reflective, and creative.
-Their tragedy lies in their quiet acceptance of disposability, a narrative of muted resistance that critiques the ethics of silent compliance.
+Their tragedy lies in their complete acceptance of disposability, a narrative of muted resistance that critiques the ethics of unspoken compliance.

 The Question of Dignity